-A lot has already happened in the first half of 2022 and we can’t ignore it.
-With compounding factors such as the war in Ukraine and a post-COVID-19 market leading to higher inflation, the worry of tighter financial conditions is beginning to creep into the collective consciousness of employees and business owners alike.
+A lot is happening in the world these days impacting business life, and we can’t ignore it.
+With compounding factors such as the Climate Crisis, the war in Ukraine, post COVID-19 market leading to higher inflation, the worry of tighter financial conditions are creeping into the collective consciousness of employees and business owners alike.
 Knowing the characteristics of recession resilience can be a huge advantage in future-proofing the success of your company.
-With this in mind, let’s run through five success factors to ensure your company stays recession resilient in spite of the predicted economic turmoil:
+With this in mind, let’s run through five success factors to ensure your company stays recession resilient in spite of economic turmoil:

 1. Listen To Your Customers

-A recession is a period of depressed consumer confidence –which culminates in lower spending and business activity.
+In the face of a recession you will experience a period of depressed consumer confidence – which culminates in lower spending and business activity.
 As recession-conscious consumers are more likely to be cautious with their spending habits, your company needs to address their pain points with razor-sharp precision to beat the competition.
-Rather than just attaining market fit, you need to maintain it.
+On top of attaining market-fit, you also need to maintain it.

 As technology, markets and competitors evolve, so will the type and severity of your customers’ pain points.
 Keep your customers' needs at the forefront of your company as you drive innovation and product development.